 - Place both the unseasoned but lightly oiled beets and the seasoned and oiled butternut squash in the oven.
 Cook them both for 30-40 minutes or until both the beets and butternut squash is soft and roasted.
 The beets will probably roast sooner than the butternut squash and will likely need to be removed from the oven before the butternut squash is fully cooked.
 Both the roasted beets and butternut squash should be soft and tender and easy to cut when fully cooked.
 If not, continue to cook them in the oven for about 5-10 minutes, watching them closely so they don't burn.

 - Be careful when removing either the beets and butternut squash from the oven, as sometimes the extra moisture in the beets and butternut squash will cause them to steam and the steam will be released upon opening the oven.

 - Make the lime cream sauce while the beets and butternut squash is roasting.
-Combine the plain yogurt and sour cream in a small bowl, stirring in the zest, lime juice and adding the ½ teaspoon chili powder, ¼ teaspoon paprika, ⅛ teaspoon cumin.
+Combine the plain yogurt and sour cream in a small bowl, stirring in the zest, lime juice and adding the ½ teaspoon chili powder and ¼ teaspoon paprika.
 Stir everything together and refrigerate the lime cream sauce for later.

 - Once fully cooked, take both the roasted beets and butternut squash out of the oven and let them cool for 5-10 minutes.